Manny & Company

 State: Illinois

 In 1855, the Rockford manufacturing firm of Manny & Company was established, consisting of partners John H. Manny, Wait Talcott, Sylvester Talcott, Jesse Blinn, and Ralph Emerson, Jr. It succeeded the earlier partnership of J. H. Manny & Company, which had been formed the previous year by Manny and the Talcott brothers.
 The firm produced a reaper of Manny’s design.
 In 1855, Cyrus H. McCormick sued Manny & Co. for patent infringement.
 Abraham Lincoln was retained as a defense attorney on the case, but his fellow defense attorneys Edwin M. Stanton and George Harding blocked his participation in the trial.
 The case was decided in favor of Manny & Co. in the U.S. Circuit Court for the Northern District of Illinois in January 1856.
 Manny died very shortly thereafter, before McCormick appealed the case to the U.S. Supreme Court.
-By 1857, the firm of Talcott, Emerson & Company was calling itself the successor to Manny & Co.
+After Manny's death, the name of the firm was changed to Talcott, Emerson & Company.
+In 1860, Wait Talcott's son William A. Talcott joined the firm, which by then was named Emerson & Company.
+The firm's name was later changed again, to Emerson & Talcott.

 Charles A. Church, History of Rockford and Winnebago County Illinois (Rockford, IL: W. P. Lamb, 1900), 321-24, 340; Portrait and Biographical Record of Winnebago and Boone Counties, Illinois (Chicago: Biographical, 1892), 1016-17; McCormick v.
 Talcott et al., Martha L. Benner and Cullom Davis et al., eds., The Law Practice of Abraham Lincoln: Complete Documentary Edition, 2d edition (Springfield: Illinois Historic Preservation Agency, 2009), http://www.lawpracticeofabrahamlincoln.org/Details.aspx?case=137741; McCormick v.
-Talcott et al., Martha L. Benner and Cullom Davis et al., eds., The Law Practice of Abraham Lincoln: Complete Documentary Edition, http://www.lawpracticeofabrahamlincoln.org/Details.aspx?case=137742; Daily Illinois State Journal (Springfield), 6 April 1857, 2:5.
+Talcott et al., Martha L. Benner and Cullom Davis et al., eds., The Law Practice of Abraham Lincoln: Complete Documentary Edition, http://www.lawpracticeofabrahamlincoln.org/Details.aspx?case=137742; Daily Illinois State Journal (Springfield), 6 April 1857, 2:5; Newton Bateman and Paul Selby, eds., Historical Encyclopedia of Illinois and History of Winnebago County, ed.
+Charles A. Church (Chicago: Munsell, 1916), 2:870-71.